ibm-cloud-docs/openwhisk/faas.md

 # Function as a Service architecture
 {: #faas}

 {{site.data.keyword.openwhisk}} delivers OpenWhisk in a highly scalable, serverless environment.
-You can compare {{site.data.keyword.openwhisk_short}}'s serverless architecture and cost-effective computing with other architecture models.
+You can compare {{site.data.keyword.openwhisk_short}} serverless architecture and cost-effective computing with other architecture models.
 {: shortdesc}

 Why go serverless?